rjfaust/cmps3360/syllabus.md

 At least once per week we will have a group, in-class activity.
 Students will be split into groups to work on the activity for 15-20 minutes, and share with the class for another 5-10, depending on the activity.
 Groups will generally brainstorm and record their in-class responses to the activites in a Google Doc in the course drive.
 After class, students will be required to submit their final responses **individually** on Canvas.
 These activities will largely be graded for completeness, provided that students made an effort in their responses.

+2/5/25 Update: Students must be present in class to receive full credit for in-class activities.
+However, students absent from class who still complete the activities within the submission window and whose submissions demonstrate sufficient engagement with the content, can receive credit with a 15% penalty.
+This penalty is applied in addition to any late penalties.

 Additionally, attendence will be recorded through TopHat.
 It will be taken at the start of class and will close after approximately 10 minutes.
 Students who attend class and participate will receive credit for the class.
 Attendance alone does not guarantee credit for a class.
 Students who are disruptive, late, unwilling to participate, and/or distracted by their devices may not receive credit for the class.
 Students will be allowed 3 unexcused absences, no questions asked.
 Beyond that, absences will only be excused for exceptional circumstances, with appropriate documentation.

 ### Quizzes